lightbulbatelier/peripage-driver-aesthetics/README.md

 Features:
 - Revamped wizard image
 - Spanish translation embedded
+- English and Chinese layout was revamped

+Requirements:
+- A 32-bit or 64-bit Windows computer.

 Provided by AstralSoup Design under the same distribution agreements held between the user and PeriPage.